 - Log on to Facebook Messenger on your mobile device.

-- Select your profile icon on the top left hand side of the screen.
+- Select your profile, which you can do at the top left hand side of your display.

 - If you have any secret messages, you will see a tab titled ‘secret conversations’.